Buying Tips

 "Can I have an independent inspection before final payment?"

 For a car already in your country — essential.
 A legitimate dealer welcomes this.
-Any resistance, especially combined with other red flags, should stop the transaction.
+Any resistance, combined with other red flags, should stop the transaction.

 Question 6